-Files CPST4RE, CPST5RE, CPUS4RE, CPUS5RE: This year, the population data was received from US Census Bureau.
-It includes data from 2000-2021.
-Previously, the population data was from US Census Bureau and CDC; it includes data from 1990.
-The data from census is a single-race population data; which uses six "single-race" race categories as specified in the 1997 Office of Management and Budget (OMB) standards for the collection of data on race and ethnicity: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Pacific Islander, White, More than one race.
-While data from CDC is a bridged-race population data, which split the "more than one race" group to the 5 other single-race groups using an algorithm.
-The bridged-race is more proper for race-specific ESRD rate calculation or race-related analyses because few ESRD patients reported as multiracial.
-However, from 2021, CDC stopped the bridged-race estimation.
+(https://seer.cancer.gov/popdata/download.html).
+The data from census use race categories as specified in the 1997 Office of Management and Budget (OMB) standards for the collection of data on race and ethnicity: American Indian or Alaska Native, Asian, Black or African American, Native Hawaiian or Pacific Islander, White, More than one race.
+While data from SEER is bridged-race population, which split the "more than one race" group to the 5 other single-race groups using an algorithm.
+The bridged-race is more proper for race-specific ESRD rate calculation or race-related analyses because few ESRD patients were reported as multiracial.